coreruleset/body-decompress-plugin/README.md

 ```
 <IfModule security2_module>

  Include modsecurity.d/owasp-modsecurity-crs/crs-setup.conf

+ Include modsecurity.d/owasp-modsecurity-crs/plugins/*-config.conf
- IncludeOptional modsecurity.d/owasp-modsecurity-crs/plugins/*-before.conf
+ Include modsecurity.d/owasp-modsecurity-crs/plugins/*-before.conf
  Include modsecurity.d/owasp-modsecurity-crs/rules/*.conf
- IncludeOptional modsecurity.d/owasp-modsecurity-crs/plugins/*-after.conf
+ Include modsecurity.d/owasp-modsecurity-crs/plugins/*-after.conf

 </IfModule>
 ```

 _Your exact config may look a bit different, namely the paths.
 The important part is to accompany the rules-include with two plugins-includes before and after like above.
 Adjust the paths accordingly._

 ## Configuration

-All settings can be done in file `plugins/body-decompress-config-before.conf`.
+All settings can be done in file `plugins/body-decompress-config.conf` which must be created by copying or renamig file `plugins/body-decompress-config.conf.example`:

-### tx.body-decompress-plugin_enable

-This setting can be used to disable or enable the whole plugin.

-Values:
- * 0 - disable plugin
- * 1 - enable plugin

-Default value: 1
+`cp plugins/body-decompress-config.conf.example plugins/body-decompress-config.conf`

 ### tx.body-decompress-plugin_max_data_size_bytes

 Maximum data size, in bytes, which are decompressed.
 If (compressed) data are